8. An http2 world

 http2 reduces the number of necessary network round-trips and it avoids the head of line blocking dilemma completely with multiplexing and fast discarding of unwanted streams.

 It allows a large amount of parallel streams that go way over even the most sharded sites of today.

 With priorities used properly on the streams, chances are much better that clients will actually get the important data before the less important data.
 All this taken together, I'd say that the chances are very good that this will lead to faster page loads and to more responsive web sites.
 Shortly put: a better web experience.

 How much faster and how much improvement we will see, I don't think we can say yet.
 First, the technology is still very early and then we haven't even started to see clients and servers trim implementations to really take advantage of all the powers this new protocol offers.

 8.2.
 How will http2 affect web development?

 Over the years web developers and web development environments have gathered a full toolbox of tricks and tools to work around problems with HTTP 1.1, recall that I outlined some of them in the beginning of this document as a justification for http2.

 Lots of those workarounds that tools and developers now use by default and without thinking, will probably hurt http2 performance or at least not really take advantage of http2's new super powers.
 Spriting and inlining should most likely not be done with http2.
-Sharding will probably be detrimental to http2 as it will probably benefit from using less connections.
+Sharding will probably be detrimental to http2 as it will probably benefit from using fewer connections.

 A problem here is of course that web sites and web developers need to develop and deploy for a world that in the short term at least, will have both HTTP1.1 and http2 clients as users and to get maximum performance for all users can be challenging without having to offer two different front-ends.